Lall-091/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 **Key scenario:**

-Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] and [!INCLUDE[ssSDS](../../includes/sssds-md.md)], you can use a nonclustered index on a columnstore index to improve data warehousing query performance.
-For more information, see [Columnstore Indexes - Data Warehouse](../../relational-databases/indexes/columnstore-indexes-data-warehouse.md).
+Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], and in [!INCLUDE [ssazuremi-md.md](../../includes/ssazuremi-md.md)], you can use a nonclustered index on a columnstore index to improve data warehousing query performance.
+For more information, see [Columnstore indexes - data warehouse](../../relational-databases/indexes/columnstore-indexes-data-warehouse.md).

 For additional types of indexes, see: